Sales Commission Compensation: How to Incentivize and Structure Your SDR Team

 But it can be challenging to pull off and is often a point of contention.

-Siva Rajamani, Freshworks alumni, co-founder, and CEO of Everstage, knows all about this—he spent about five years helping senior executives develop and implement winning operational strategies before going on to lead the RevOps team at Freshworks.
+Siva Rajamani, Freshworks alumni, co-founder, and CEO of Everstage, knows all about this.
+He spent about five years helping senior executives develop and implement winning operational strategies before going on to lead the RevOps team at Freshworks.

-We sat with Siva on The First 100 Days podcast to learn how RevOps leaders can set up their sales team for success, using commission compensation to incentivize the right behaviors and goal setting for your SDRs.
+We spoke with Siva on The First 100 Days podcast to learn how RevOps leaders can set up their sales team for success, using commission compensation to incentivize the right behaviors and goal setting for your SDRs.

 Editor’s note: The following has been edited and condensed for clarity.

-Don’t underestimate the power of clear incentives
+Harness the power of clear incentives

 This is why, according to Siva, you find many sales teams manually tracking their deals on spreadsheets.
 A shadow accounting tactic to avoid disputes during payout season.